harmonicalchemy/modular-emacs/README.md

 > **Note:** This section needs an update...
 Many new features have been added.
 Documentation for them is still an on-going process...
 Please be patient...
 Or open an issue...
 Our conversation may end up being part of this doc. :octocat:

-**Default Emacs welcome screen replaced with simple greeting:** Prints current emacs configuration, and date...
+**Default Emacs welcome screen replaced with custom greeting:** Prints current emacs configuration, and date...
 With a famous Mark Twain quote _(My Favorite author.
 This quote may change from time to time with new updates)_.

 Use Scratch buffer to evaluate snippets of `lisp` without having to remove the welcome text... _(which are lisp comments)_